Payment of Tuition and Fees

-Full Payment occurs when: (i) the College has received an approved method of payment (set forth below) equal to the amount due or (ii) a Completed Financial Arrangement (in the case of for-credit programs) has been made by the student.
+Full Payment occurs when: (i) the College has received an approved method of payment (set forth below) equal to the amount due or (ii) a Completed Financial Arrangement (applicable only to student enrolled in for-credit programs) has been made by the student.
 Full Payment must occur before a student may attend class.

 Failure to make Full Payment by the due date will result in a late payment charge being assessed.
 Also, any student who has not fulfilled his or her financial obligation may be dropped from all classes.
-In the sole discretion of the College a student may be reinstated, if the financial obligation is fully satisfied and the reinstatement and late fees are paid by the student within the time specified by the Director of Business Operations.
+At the College’s discretion a student may be reinstated, if the financial obligation is fully satisfied and the reinstatement and late fees are paid by the student within the time specified by the Vice-President, Business and Regulatory Affairs.

 Method of Payment